Inspiration

 By the time I stepped out of the Gare de Nice Ville, I was in a fully Mediterranean world: the colours, the heat, the light.
 I headed straight for Hôtel Windsor, only ten minutes’ walk from the station, even less to the sea.
 Indeed, the next day, before sunrise, it took no time to run from my room to the waterfront Promenade des Anglais.
 This walkway was built in the 1820s by British hivernants – ‘overwinterers’ – who came seeking off-season sunshine and wanted a place to stroll.
 There were already plenty of strollers today, as I jogged alongside the palms, around Castle Hill and past the smart yachts in the port.

 I was heading for Coco Beach – well, less a beach, more a rocky peninsula; Gaetan, a local I’d met the day before, said it was a good spot for a swim.
 He wasn’t wrong.
 I stripped to my cossie and waded in, bracing myself… But, no need.
-The beautiful blue-green water was still well above 20°C. I paddled on my own, while the bay blossomed dusky pink.
+The beautiful blue-green water was well above 20°C. I paddled on my own, while the bay blossomed dusky pink.
 By the time I was back eating breakfast in Hôtel Windsor’s jungle-like garden of bamboo and rubber trees, I already felt sunk into Riviera life.

 Of course, there was much more to see.
-Over a few lazy days, I took in the sweeping views from Castle Hill and wandered into Vieux Nice, browsing the autumn squashes at Cours Saleya Market and the stands selling pan bagnat – a Niçoise salad in a roll, a local classic.
+Over a few lazy days, I took in the sweeping views from Castle Hill and wandered into Vieux Nice, browsing the Cours Saleya Market and the stands selling pan bagnat – a Niçoise salad in a roll, a local classic.
 I ate at Type 55, where chef Armand Crespo puts a contemporary spin on pizzas, and at family-run Acchiardo, which feels more like a warm hug than just a restaurant.

 Browse all our places to stay in Nice >